Privacy poliy - GDPR

-At CentralPay, the protection of personal data is at the heart of our commitments.
-As an Electronic Money Institution authorised by the ACPR (authorisation no. 17138), we process personal data in accordance with the General Data Protection Regulation (GDPR – EU 2016/679) and applicable French legislation.
+As an Electronic Money Institution authorized by the ACPR (authorization no. 17138), CENTRALPAY processes personal data in accordance with the General Data Protection Regulation (GDPR – EU 2016/679) and applicable French law.

-This policy clearly and transparently outlines how we process personal data.
+This policy clearly and transparently outlines the processing of personal data carried out.

-CentralPay only collects data that is strictly necessary for the provision of its payment services and to comply with its legal and regulatory obligations.
+CENTRALPAY collects only the data strictly necessary to provide its payment services and to comply with its legal and regulatory obligations.

 • Date and place of birth